gcallah/SoftwareEngineering/md/chap3.md

 - Users may not go over all the requirements they need from one story.
 - Stories may not give a good view of the requirements.
-- Terminology differs from developer and consumer as consumers are more familiar with the software.
+- Terminology differs between developer and consumer as consumers are more familiar with the software.
   - This may lead to consumers leaving out details when describing how they use an application as they are used to using it and may deem actions useless or forgettable.

 ![Task Cards](../images/chap/3.6_task_cards.png)